Synthetic Testing Anomaly Detection¶

 24h | 24h |

-3) Detection Metrics: Set the metrics for detecting data, supporting setting the specified data volume from all or individual probing tasks in the current workspace as detection metrics.
+3) Detection Metrics: Set the metrics for detecting data, supporting setting the specified data volume generated by all or single probing tasks within the current workspace as the detection metric.

 Probing Metrics: